Inside: You’ve grown used to declining reimbursements. But your pharmacy can still thrive. Increase independent pharmacy profit with these tips.

 To negotiate a better wholesaler contract you need:

-If you don’t have all of the above, you could get a better contract–guaranteed.
+If you don’t have all of the above, you could get a better contract through ProfitGuard®, a unique buying group that guarantees a better wholesaler contract resulting in the lowest costs of goods possible.

 Another way pharmacies miss out on profit is through their purchasing practices after the contract is signed.
 Wholesaler contracts include an array of requirements and incentives that substantially affect the total cost of goods at the end of the month.
-Pharmacies who aren’t paying close attention could be missing out on more than $17,000 on missed opportunities.
-And with the right tool, any pharmacy can maximize its contract incentives to save ten of thousands.
+Pharmacies that aren’t paying close attention could be missing out on more than $17,000 on missed opportunities every month.
+And with the right tool, any pharmacy can maximize its contract incentives to save tens of thousands each year.

 With better workflow, you fill more prescriptions, waste fewer resources, cut wait times for patients.
 And that all translates to more profits.